jan-ivar/webtransport/explainer.md

   and less network overhead than streams.

 [QuicTransport](https://tools.ietf.org/html/draft-vvv-webtransport-quic)
-is a WebTransport that maps directly to QUIC streams and datagrams, which makes it easy to connect to servers that speak QUIC with minimum overhead.
+is a WebTransport protocol that maps directly to QUIC streams and datagrams, which makes it easy to connect to servers that speak QUIC with minimal overhead.
 It supports all of these capabilities.

 [Http3Transport](https://tools.ietf.org/html/draft-vvv-webtransport-http3) is a
-WebTransport that provides QUIC streams and datagrams with slightly more overhead vs. a QuicTransport.
+WebTransport protocol that provides QUIC streams and datagrams with slightly more overhead vs. a QuicTransport.
 It has the advantage that HTTP and non-HTTP traffic can share the same network port and congestion control context, and it may be pooled with other transports such that the transport may be connected more quickly (by reusing an existing HTTP/3 connection).

 ## Alternative designs considered